readthedocs/readthedocs.org/docs/guides/reproducible-builds.rst

 Building your docs
 ------------------

-A way to know the build process of your docs is by building them locally in a clean environment (this is without any dependencies installed), and making sure you are replicating those same steps on Read the Docs.
+To test your build process, you can build them locally in a clean environment (this is without any dependencies installed).
+Then you should make sure you are running those same steps on Read the Docs.

-You can configure how your project is build from the web interface (:guilabel:`Admin` tab), or by :ref:`using a configuration file <guides/reproducible-builds:using a configuration file>`.
+You can configure how your project is built from the web interface (:guilabel:`Admin` tab), or by :ref:`using a configuration file <guides/reproducible-builds:using a configuration file>`.
 If you aren't familiar with these tools, check our docs: